 Maintenance of Traffic

-The NFSC is proud to offer a 16 Hour F.D.O.T.
+The NFSC is proud to offer a 20 Hour F.D.O.T.
+Maintenance of Traffic Advanced Level Training and a 8 Hour F.D.O.T.
+Maintenance of Traffic Advanced Level Refresher, 16 Hour F.D.O.T.
 Maintenance of Traffic Intermediate Level Training and a 8 Hour F.D.O.T.
-Maintenance of Traffic Intermediate Level Refresher Training through FL Approved Provider No. 125 Florida Association of Safety Councils.
+Maintenance of Traffic Intermediate Level Refresher Training through F.D.O.T, provider number 186.

 Effective January 1, 2002, all personnel involved in the following areas must have this training.
 This includes municipal workers, contractors, and utility workers who have: